Why Do INFJs Tend To Hate Social Media? (9 Pressing Reasons Why You Should Too)

 July 24, 2022

 Ever since the dawn of smartphones and the modern social media platforms, their effects on human behavior and mental health have been a controversial topic within public debate.

 A typical INFJ is not a huge fan of smartphones and social media, because they’ve probably foreseen early on that a multitude of problems would arise from these quantum leaps into uncharted technological territory.

 The INFJ is one of the 16 Myers-Briggs personality types, making up roughly 1-2 percent of the population.
 “INFJ” is an acronym which stands for Introversion (I), Intuition (N), Feeling (F) and Judging (J).

 These four core characteristics describe the cognitive functions INFJs use the most to navigate through life.

-Nonetheless, a typical INFJ still might have a huge problem with social media and we’re going to dive into some of the reasons why.
+Nonetheless, speaking as an INFJ male myself I reckon that a typical INFJ still might have a huge problem with social media and we’re going to dive into some of the reasons why that could be!

 1. INFJs tend to hate social media, because it seems inauthentic